python-microscopy/pymecompress/README.md

 - a fast, AVX optimized, quantizer to perform "within noise level" quantization of photon-limited images

 - a python wrapper of the above.
 Note that at this point, only huffman coding and quantization are exposed to python

+- numcodecs codecs (experimental) to permit simple usage with other IO packages - e.g. Zarr

 Together they offer a single core throughput of ~500 -600MB/s